-Work Study is a great way to help pay for your graduate education while working part-time.
+Work Study is a great way to help pay for your undergraduate education while working part-time.
 The Federal Work Study and state sponsored Washington State Work Study Programs give you the opportunity to work part-time while going to school.
 To qualify for Work Study jobs you must demonstrate financial need and have a Work Study award as part of your overall financial aid award.
-If you have financial need and haven't been awarded Work Study you can talk to a financial aid counselor about being placed on the Work Study waiting list.
+If you have financial need and haven’t been awarded Work Study you can talk to a financial aid counselor about being placed on the Work Study waiting list.
 Please keep in mind that Work Study is only one type of job on campus.
-There are non-Work Study positions on campus and other part-time employment jobs off campus too.
+There are non-work study positions on-campus and other part-time employment jobs off-campus too.

-Visit 520 Schmitz Hall for a handout with on-campus employment information.
-Forms and information are also available from the main Financial Aid Office in 105 Schmitz Hall.
+- Visit 520 Schmitz Hall for a handout with on-campus employment information.
+Forms and information are also available from the main Financial Aid Office in 105 Schmitz.
 Please call for office hours.